 START is in the process of developing a collaborative program uniting a PhD program at Leiden University in the Hague's Dual PhD Centre, which is catered to working professionals, and the University of Maryland’s Graduate Certificate Program in Terrorism Analysis.
 The program is in a pilot phase and invites applications for Fall 2018 matriculation from up to 5 qualified candidates.
 Students accepted to, and matriculating in this program must acknowledge that program requirements may shift slightly while they are participating in the program, as their experiences are helping to build the program’s official channels and agreements.

-Candidates must have: a master’s degree, strong professional qualifications, and a coherent idea for the research they would like to pursue.
+Candidates must have: a master’s degree (with its accreditation approved by Leiden University), strong professional qualifications, and a coherent idea for the research they would like to pursue.

 Students who complete all requirements will first receive a Graduate Certificate in Terrorism Analysis from the University of Maryland, College Park, and then will receive a PhD from Leiden, in a discipline within the Social and Behavioral Sciences (to be determined by the student's research question and methodology/ies).
 The program will take place in two separate but related components.